gingerlolipop/tempo-interpo/README.md

-# Data used
+## Data used
 Title of Dataset: Central weather beaureu of Taiwan, beaureu-wide stations (rather than automatic stations).

 Date of data collection: Spring 2022

-# METHODOLOGICAL INFORMATION
+## Methodological information

 1. Hourly data for 1961-2017 was appended from .xlsx files.
 Hourly data for 2017-2018 period was recognized from txt files and appended.
 Appended data was stored in a .csv file.

-2. Hourly air temperature was interpolated using spline.
+2. Hourly air temperature was interpolated using `spline`.